15 Hardboiled/American Crime Essentials

 Bodies Are Dust P.J.
 Wolfson (1931) Existential dirty cop looks dispassionately at his tarnished soul.
 Allan Guthrie discovered this one for modern readers.

-Fast One Paul Cain (1933) While not coherent or even that readable, it still exudes some sort of compelling, blundering savagery.
+Fast One Paul Cain (1933) While not coherent or even that readable, Cain’s one savage hardboiled novel is in a class of its own.

 The Face on the Cutting-Room Floor Cameron McCabe (1937) A delicious and nerdy exercise in meta.